• home

 Location : Kampot

 Today, take a private transfer to Kampot – one of Cambodia's most attractive old towns.
 Famous for its pepper, Kampot supplied most French restaurants with this vital spice for many years during colonial rule.
 Today, the region is more renowned for its plantations of durian – a spiky, pungent fruit that you’ll either love or hate (try it and see for yourself).
-When you arrive, stroll along the riverside and aww the French architecture, learning about its history from your leader.
-Then, maybe have a cup of coffee on the veranda of one of the riverside restaurants and admire the view of Bokor Mountain Range.
+When you arrive, stroll along the riverside and admire the French architecture, learning about its history from your leader.
+Then, maybe have a cup of coffee in the riverside restaurants and admire the view of Bokor Mountain Range.
 A traditional massage is also highly recommended here, from social enterprise Seeing Hands – the best way to support a local charity, is in loose cotton pyjamas, put in the capable hands of one of the blind masseurs or masseuses.
 In a country with no social security, the training and support provided by the centres allow blind Cambodians to support themselves.

 Day :10